trscavo/bash-library/doc/http_compression_stats.md

 ]
 ```

 In the JSON output, the value of the `requestInstant` field indicates the actual time instant the script was run.
-Its value has the canonical form of an ISO 8601 dateTime string.
+Its value has the canonical form of an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) dateTime string.

 The `friendlyDate` field indicates the date of the request.
-The time subfield is omitted from the `friendlyDate` field.
+The time of the initial request is omitted from the `friendlyDate` field for readability.

-The two response bodies are compared byte-by-byte using the `diff` command-line tool.
-The `diffExitCode` records the result of this comparison.
+The tool compares the content of the two responses byte-by-byte.
+The `diffExitCode` field records the result of this comparison.
 The response bodies are identical if (and only if) the value of the `diffExitCode` field is zero.

+Note: The tool uses the `/usr/bin/cmp` command-line tool (not `/usr/bin/diff`) to compare content.
+The former is more versatile since it works on both text and binary resources.

+The rest of the JSON output consists of two JavaScript objects, one for the uncompressed response and the other for the compressed response (resp.).
+The two objects contain the same fields.

 The `curlExitCode` field is just that.
-Normally this code will be zero.
+Normally this code will be zero, indicating that curl was successful.
 Nonzero exit codes indicate an error occurred.
 The semantics of [curl exit codes](https://curl.haxx.se/docs/manpage.html#EXIT) are documented on the curl man page.

 Note that the documentation for each exit code is individually addressable.
-For example, the online documentation explains that [exit code 28](https://curl.haxx.se/docs/manpage.html#28) indicates a network timeout.
+For example, the online documentation for [exit code 28](https://curl.haxx.se/docs/manpage.html#28) indicates a network timeout.

+The `responseCode` field is the HTTP response code.
+Normally this is 200 but other responses are possible of course.
+If the `curlExitCode` is nonzero, and the HTTP response did not complete, the `responseCode` will be 000.

+The remaining fields are computed by curl.
+The values were obtained by invoking the `curl --write-out` option.
+The semantics of each [option parameter](https://curl.haxx.se/docs/manpage.html#-w) are documented on the curl man page.

+The output data are sufficient to construct a time-series plot.
+The `requestInstant` field is intended to be the independent variable.
+Any of the numerical `--write-out` parameters are potential dependent variables of interest.
+In particular, either  the `speedDownload` field or the `timeTotal` field gives rise to interesting time-series plots.